agarguez/agarguez/README.md

 ## 👋 Hi there!
-I'm Adrián, a Biologist
+I'm Adrián — Botanist & Conservation Biologist

 I’m passionate about **botany**, **ecology**, and **conservation**.
 I hold an MSc in Biodiversity Conservation Techniques and Ecology and an MEd in Secondary Education Teacher Training.
 Currently, I work at TRAGSATEC within the Natural Environment Department.